zulip/zulip/docs/contributing/design-discussions.md

   experience.
 “Adding X might require removing feature Y,” or “X is incompatible with Zulip's security model,” is important to present early.

-- If you disagree with someone on the design team, the best way to make progress is usually to state your opinions and reasoning clearly and respectfully, and then let the other design team members catch up on the conversation.
-Other project members may find your argument persuasive, and may have ideas that address your concerns.

-Finally, don’t forget to express support and appreciation for ideas and work that you like, whether in messages or emoji reactions!
-It helps motivate folks working on Zulip’s design, builds consensus towards decisions, and creates a more positive atmosphere in the community.

 Note that [#design][design stream] is a high-traffic stream, and thoughtful participation takes time.
 Don’t let it prevent you from doing your own work.
 It